This is a demo site.Purchase now

 <h1>Premium Feature</h1>

-<p>Only available to paid subscribers</p>
+<p>Only available to subscribers with allowed plans</p>

 </div>